swiftlang/vscode-swift/README.md

 Press `F5` to start debugging.
 If you have multiple launch configurations you can choose which launch configuration to use in the debugger view.

 CoreLLDB has a version of `lldb` packaged with it and by default this is the version it uses for debugging.
-This version of `lldb` does not work with Swift.
-CoreLLDB allows you to choose an alternate version though.
+However, this version of `lldb` does not work with Swift.
+Fortunately, CoreLLDB allows you to choose an alternate version.
 The Swift extension will attempt to ascertain which version is required and give you the option to update the CoreLLDB configuration.